aligunesgit/miorasoft/src/pages/terms.md

 The Company has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
 You further acknowledge and agree that the Company shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods or services available on or through any such web sites or services.

-We strongly advise You to read the terms and conditions and privacy policies of any third-party web sites or services that You visit.
+We strongly advise You to read the terms and conditions and privacy policies of any third-party web sites or services that You visit, including but not limited to Shopify, payment processors, and third-party applications.

 ## Termination

 We may terminate or suspend Your access immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these Terms and Conditions.

 Upon termination, Your right to use the Service will cease immediately.
+Any outstanding payments for services rendered remain due and payable.

 ## Limitation of Liability

-Notwithstanding any damages that You might incur, the entire liability of the Company and any of its suppliers under any provision of this Terms and Your exclusive remedy for all of the foregoing shall be limited to the amount actually paid by You through the Service or 100 USD if You haven't purchased anything through the Service.
+Notwithstanding any damages that You might incur, the entire liability of the Company and any of its suppliers under any provision of this Terms and Your exclusive remedy for all of the foregoing shall be limited to the amount actually paid by You for the specific service in question.

 To the maximum extent permitted by applicable law, in no event shall the Company or its suppliers be liable for any special, incidental, indirect, or consequential damages whatsoever (including, but not limited to, damages for loss of profits, loss of data or other information, for business interruption, for personal injury, loss of privacy arising out of or in any way related to the use of or inability to use the Service, third-party software and/or third-party hardware used with the Service, or otherwise in connection with any provision of this Terms), even if the Company or any supplier has been advised of the possibility of such damages and even if the remedy fails of its essential purpose.

-Some states do not allow the exclusion of implied warranties or limitation of liability for incidental or consequential damages, which means that some of the above limitations may not apply.
-In these states, each party's liability will be limited to the greatest extent permitted by law.
+The Company is not responsible for any damages, losses, or issues arising from:
+- Third-party platforms (Shopify, payment processors, etc.)
+- Client-provided content or data
+- Acts beyond our reasonable control (hosting failures, third-party service outages)
+- Client's failure to maintain proper backups

 ## "AS IS" and "AS AVAILABLE" Disclaimer

 The Service is provided to You "AS IS" and "AS AVAILABLE" and with all faults and defects without warranty of any kind.
 To the maximum extent permitted under applicable law, the Company, on its own behalf and on behalf of its Affiliates and its and their respective licensors and service providers, expressly disclaims all warranties, whether express, implied, statutory or otherwise, with respect to the Service, including all implied warranties of merchantability, fitness for a particular purpose, title and non-infringement, and warranties that may arise out of course of dealing, course of performance, usage or trade practice.

 Without limitation to the foregoing, the Company provides no warranty or undertaking, and makes no representation of any kind that the Service will meet Your requirements, achieve any intended results, be compatible or work with any other software, applications, systems or services, operate without interruption, meet any performance or reliability standards or be error free or that any errors or defects can or will be corrected.

-Without limiting the foregoing, neither the Company nor any of the company's provider makes any representation or warranty of any kind, express or implied: (i) as to the operation or availability of the Service, or the information, content, and materials or products included thereon; (ii) that the Service will be uninterrupted or error-free; (iii) as to the accuracy, reliability, or currency of any information or content provided through the Service; or (iv) that the Service, its servers, the content, or e-mails sent from or on behalf of the Company are free of viruses, scripts, trojan horses, worms, malware, timebombs or other harmful components.

-Some jurisdictions do not allow the exclusion of certain types of warranties or limitations on applicable statutory rights of a consumer, so some or all of the above exclusions and limitations may not apply to You.
-But in such a case the exclusions and limitations set forth in this section shall be applied to the greatest extent enforceable under applicable law.

 ## Governing Law

-The laws of the Country, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
-Your use of the Application may also be subject to other local, state, national, or international laws.
+The laws of Turkey, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
+Your use of the Service may also be subject to other local, state, national, or international laws.

 ## Disputes Resolution

-If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting the Company.
+If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting the Company at hello@miorasoft.com.

+For any disputes that cannot be resolved informally, both parties agree to seek resolution through mediation or arbitration before pursuing litigation.

 ## For European Union (EU) Users

 If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident in.

-## United States Legal Compliance

-You represent and warrant that (i) You are not located in a country that is subject to the United States government embargo, or that has been designated by the United States government as a "terrorist supporting" country, and (ii) You are not listed on any United States government list of prohibited or restricted parties.
+## Data Protection and Privacy

+MIORA is committed to protecting your personal data in accordance with applicable data protection laws, including GDPR and KVKK (Turkish Personal Data Protection Law).

+- We process personal data only as necessary to provide our services
+- We implement appropriate technical and organizational security measures
+- We do not sell or share personal data with third parties except as necessary to deliver services
+- You have rights to access, correct, or delete your personal data

+For detailed information, please refer to our Privacy Policy.

 ## Severability and Waiver